 - Working to limit and reduce the

-should be adopted for renegotiation of our relationship were recently published by
+should be adopted for renegotiation of our relationship with the EU

-My paper explaining how a Soveignty Bill would work to protect the UK's
+paper explaining how a Soveignty Bill would work to protect the UK's

 2010 and was explained in an article

 I wrote in The Wall Street Journal Europe.
 This proposal was taken up

 by William Hague and incorporated in law as Section 18 of the European

-Union Act 2011 which makes clear that Parliament has ultimate control over
+Union Act 2011 which makes clear that Parliament has ultimate control

-whether EU law applies within the United Kingdom.
+over whether EU law applies within the United Kingdom.

-Lisbon Treaty's impact on the area of "freedom, security and justice" is available from
+Lisbon Treaty's impact on the area of "freedom, security and justice"

 the House of Lords website.

-I chaired the
+- I chaired the

-Courts and Sentencing Policy Group of the Centre for Social Justice.
+Courts and Sentencing Policy Group of the Centre for Social Justice

-with Iain Duncan Smith MP in November 2009.
+with Iain Duncan Smith MP.